nnaben/Final-Project/README.md

 User enumeration – WordPress
 Misconfiguration of User Privileges/privilege escalation

-Using the command wpscan --url http://192.168.1.110/wordpress eu.
-This is known as user enumeration -used by attackers to get usernames of WordPress-sites.
+Using the command wpscan --url http://192.168.1.110/wordpress.eu  This is known as user enumeration -used by attackers to get usernames of WordPress-sites.
 Users found were Michael and Steven